JoseBaez010/Flixster/ReadMe.md

 ## Notes

-Figuring out which connections goes where what was challenging but after learning it.
-It has become way easier now.
+Figuring out which connections go where was challenging but I figured it out and know how to use it well.

 ## License